Tools to Focus

 I will assume that I already have work-focus appropriate music loaded and ready to go.
 If so, the following AppleScript starts the music, waits for 25 minutes, and then starts a break:

-tell application "Spotify" next track delay 1 play end tell delay 25 * 60 -- Wait for 25 minutes tell application "Spotify" to pause delay 5 * 60 -- Wait 5 minutes set v to output volume of (get volume settings) set volume output volume 1 -- Not quite a whisper say "Break time over.
+tell application "Spotify" next track delay 1 play end tell delay 25 * 60 -- Wait for 25 minutes tell application "Spotify" to pause delay 5 * 60 -- Wait 5 minutes set v to output volume of (get volume settings) set volume output volume 1 -- Slightly above a whisper say "Break time over.
 Back on your head." - set volume output volume v

 Perhaps we should wrap this in a Shell Script: